 • be 18 years of age or over;

 • have no criminal convictions, particularly relating to cruelty to animals; and

 • not be involved in any commercial activity which conflicts with WRI’s aims or objectives.

 2. Persons registering as a carer must hold a current individual licence or belong to a licenced group.

 3. Persons registering as a shooter must hold a shooters licence from the appropriate authority.

 4. Persons wishing to engage in the rescue of venomous or dangerous reptiles must be suitably trained.

 5. Persons wishing to engage in the rescue of bats (including flying foxes) must be vaccinated against lyssavirus.

-If you wish to register as a licenced carer, click here
+Click here if you wish to register as licenced carer or rescuer